 Increasing federal and state clean water regulations are causing cities and towns across the United States to adopt comprehensive stormwater management programs.
 In response to the increased emphasis, the Town of Wake Forest has developed a stormwater management program designed to protect its drainage infrastructure, improve the efficiency of the overall drainage system, and ultimately enhance the local environment.

 The Engineering Department oversees all street and roadway projects in Wake Forest.
 Transportation-related questions should be directed to Town Engineer Eric Keravuori at 919-435-9441.

 The Town of Wake Forest has developed a number of programs to help educate citizens interested in learning about their environment.
-The engineering department is avaliable to offer instruction on engineering, stormwater, erosion, watersheds, water quality, and various other environmental topics.
+The engineering department is available to offer instruction on engineering, stormwater, erosion, watersheds, water quality, and various other environmental topics.